pcapurro/42philosophers/README.md

 Usage: `./philo [numbers_of_philosophers] [time_to_die] [time_to_eat] [time_to_sleep] [meals_number]`

-Time values are in milliseconds and can't exceed 60.
+Time values are in milliseconds and can't be less than 60.
 Last argument is optionnal.